EduardPinter/VivifyQAZadatak/README.md

 ## Pre-test data changing

-Before running the test change the email variable in src/main/java/dataInput/DataStrings in order for the registration to be successful
+Before running the test change the email variable in src/main/java/dataInput/DataStrings to another valid email adress in order for the registration to be successful

 ## Usage